 The picnic area is located in a semi-forested setting along the east shoreline of the SSRA.
 The facility consists of 33 picnic sites, each with a table, and a parking area for 44 single vehicles.
 Pedestal grills, water spigots and trash cans are dispersed throughout the area for picnickers.
 The facility utilizes the boat ramp's flush restroom building (i.e., 7 toilets, 1 urinal and 4 sinks) located at the top of the boat ramp facility.
-The circulation road consists of a 10-ft-wide, one-way dirt road segment (0.3 mi in length) and a 10-ft-wide, one-way paved asphalt road segment (0.1 mi in length).
+The circulation road is a 10-ft-wide, one-way dirt and paved asphalt road (0.4 mi in length).
 Overall, the facilities are in good condition (SSWD 2016).
 Representative photographs of the facilities are provided in Figure 2.2-13.